-Mathematical Foundations of the Design and Use of Automatics Systems I
+Mathematical Foundations of the Design and Use of Automatics Systems I o international discretization of the control of the

 Graduate standing or permission of department.

 Boolean operations; reduction of systems of Boolean functions; turing machines and general recursive function; applications of problems relating to design and use of automatic systems.